armory/documentation/_spinnaker_install_admin_guides/install-on-eks.md

 * You have a persistent working directory in which to work in.
 One option here is `~/eks-spinnaker`
 * You will create AWS resources, such as service accounts, that will be permanently associated with your Spinnaker cluster

+## Installation Summary

+In order to install Spinnaker, this document covers the following things:

+* Generating a `kubeconfig` file, which is a Kubernetes credential file that Halyard and Spinnaker will use to communicate with the Kubernetes cluster where Spinnaker will be installed
+* Creating an S3 bucket for Spinnaker to store persistent configuration in
+* Creating an IAM user that Spinnaker will use to access the S3 bucket
+* Running the Halyard daemon in a Docker container
+  * Persistent configuration directories from the workstation/host will be mounted into the container
+* Running the `hal` client interactively in the same Docker container, to:
+  * Build out the halconfig YAML file (`.hal/config)
+  * Configure Spinnaker/Halyard to use the kubeconfig to install Spinnaker
+  * Configure Spinnaker with the IAM credentials and bucket information
+  * Turn on other recommended settings (artifacts and http artifact provider)
+  * Install Spinnaker
+  * Expose Spinnaker

 ## Connect to the EKS cluster

 This assumes you have already configured the `aws` CLI with credentials and a default region / availability zone (see installation directions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and configuration directions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html))